 Cost: 17250 kyat/family ($17.25 CAD)

 Randy picked up pizza one day for lunch so we could sit and eat by the pool.
-The hotel food was mediocre at best, so we wanted something else quick and easy.
+The hotel food was mediocre at best (for anything other than breakfast), and we wanted something quick and easy.
 The pizza was over-priced, but that’s what you get for ordering Western food in Myanmar!
 It was okay, although I wouldn’t be in a hurry to order it again.

 Cost: 27000 kyat ($27 CAD) for 3 pizzas (we split this between 2 families).

 How much does it cost to go temple hopping in Bagan with kids?

 Avg Daily Cost in Bagan: $144.05 CAD

 *This post contains affilliate links.
 If you purchase through one of these links you don’t pay more, but I earn a teeny (tiny) commission.
 Thanks for your support!!